teddythinh/Object-oriented-Programming/README.md

 ## Introduction:

-This repo contains some of my homework and projects about OOP.
-Will update more excerises to practice . . .
+This repo contains some of my OOP assignments and projects.
+More exercises for practice will be added in the future . . .

-**NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me to fix these bugs.
-Thank you very much !**
+**NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me to fix these bugs.
+Thank you so much!**

 PLEASE GIVE MY CREDIT OR MENTION ME `@teddythinh` WHEN USING.
 THANKS !☺️☺️☺️